JeanRivera23/Meal123_V2/README.md

 * Make site pinnable and able to access Pinterest recipe pins from user's Pinterest account

-* Retrieve dietary information on each recipe using the EDAMAM API
+* Retrieve dietary information on each recipe using the EDAMAM API and incorporate in site recipe views